bbopt/nomad/interfaces/PyNomad/readme.txt

 To install the last version, from a shell command line perform:

-pip install PyNomadBBO
+pip install PyNomad

-PyNomadBBO from PyPI relies on Python3 version 3.8 and above.
+PyNomad from PyPI relies on Python3 version 3.8 and above.

 **********
 HOW TO USE